wavey0x/slotscan/frontend/STYLE_GUIDE.md

 - Align elements to grid
 - Keep UI sparse and clean
 - Use whitespace generously
+- Display struct fields on separate lines (not JSON)

 **Don't:**
 - Use colors beyond the palette